abhin4v/abhin4v.github.io/slides/clojure-concurrency-you/slides.md

 # core.async

-- Data transformation pipelines like ETL
+- Data transformation pipelines like ETL.
-- Multi-user chat servers, game servers
+- Multi-user chat servers, game servers.
-- More broadly, Staged Event Driven Architecture programs
+- More broadly, Staged Event Driven Architecture programs.
-- With Clojurescript, it is a great replacement for callback for UI interactions
+- With Clojurescript, it is a great replacement for callback for UI interactions.

 --
 - Doing blocking IO in go-threads blocks them.